OpenForest4D/multi-temporal-lidar-forestry/instructions/Data_Retrieval_Instructions.md

 ## Option 2: AWS S3 (OpenTopography)

-OpenTopography hosts LiDAR collections in Amazon S3 buckets.
+OpenTopography hosts Lidar collections in Amazon S3 buckets.
 The steps below show how to find the correct bucket address, verify its contents, and download all files to a local folder.

 #### Tahoe National Forest 2013

 1. **Find the bucket address**

-   * On the OpenTopography website, open the Tahoe National Forest 2013 LiDAR dataset page.
+   * On the OpenTopography website, open the Tahoe National Forest 2013 Lidar dataset page.
    * In the "Data Access" or "Download Options" section, copy the S3 URI.
 It looks like:

      ```text